+Each UCPH class gets 9 Caltech units..
+Students may not take Block courses that are 15 ECTS.
 At UCPH, to prevent time conflicts, the 15 ECTS and 7.5 ECTS courses are taught in designated time periods.
-The 7.5 ECTS point courses are scheduled in one of three "Schema Groups" designated as A, B, or C. If electing to take two 7.5 ECTS point courses, they must be chosen from two different Schema Groups below.
+The 7.5 ECTS point courses are scheduled in one of three "Schema Groups" designated as A, B, or C. Choose classes from two different Schema Groups below.
 Students cannot choose two courses taught in the same Schema Group - this is a time conflict.
-Note that the Danish Language and Culture Courses should not conflict with either the 15 or 7.5 ECTS point courses in the sciences.
+Note that the Danish Culture Courses should not conflict with either the 7.5 ECTS point courses in the sciences.
 Go to https://kurser.ku.dk